-A significant number of Latin American countries (Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Guatemala, Paraguay and Uruguay) are members of the Cairns Group, along with New Zealand and Australia.
-This coalition of 18 agricultural exporting countries is pushing for agricultural trade reform.
-The permanent Chair of the Group is Australia.
+A significant number of Latin American countries (Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Guatemala, Paraguay and Uruguay) are members of the Cairns Group, along with New Zealand and Australia (link).

 Trade agreements and negotiations

-- New Zealand signed the Trans-Pacific Strategic Economic Partnership Agreement (known as P4) with Chile, Singapore and Brunei in 2005.
+- New Zealand signed the Trans-Pacific Strategic Economic Partnership Agreement (external link) (known as P4) with Chile, Singapore and Brunei in 2005.

 The New Zealand Aid Programme has worked with Latin America since the 1970s.
 Our priority there is agricultural development.

 |Brazil, Brasilia||Brazil, Suriname|

 |Mexico, Mexico City||Belize, Costa Rica, Cuba, Dominican Republic, El Salvador, Guatemala, Mexico, Nicaragua, Panama, Venezuela|